EliAndrewC/l7r/setting/l7r.md

 Daini's arrow struck true, to Agetoki's chest... at which point Agetoki was revealed to have slipped a metal sheet underneath his clothing.
 Agetoki took aim on his turn, offering Daini a chance to forfeit.
 Daini refused, accusing Agetoki of both shameful deceit and (worse!) showing bad manners to his Crane hosts if he refused to cancel the wager.
 Agetoki fired, his arrow striking true, and Daini fell to the ground.

 Agetoki's father seemed perhaps even more furious than the Kakita, and he took his leave, declaring that he and his son would leave without the Akechi Scrolls.
-However, as they departed Kyuden Kakita, a messenger from Kakita Toshimoko (at that time the daimyo of the Kakita family) brought to them the Akechi Scrolls, along with a message that the terms of the wager had been met, and the honor of the Crane clan would not permit them to keep possession of this great heirloom after staking a wager in good faith.
+However, as they departed Kyuden Kakita, a messenger from Kakita Toshimoko (at that time the daimyo of the Kakita Family) brought to them the Akechi Scrolls, along with a message that the terms of the wager had been met, and the honor of the Crane Clan would not permit them to keep possession of this great heirloom after staking a wager in good faith.

 Daini died the following morning from his wounds.
 His sister chose the name Hitomi for herself a few years later at her gempukku, pledging to reclaim the lost family heirlooms.
 Unfortunately, the Lion/Crane war deterred those plans, and at this point the goal seems further away than ever.